-- 3.1 The Local Authority has a statutory duty to ensure there are sufficient pupil places, secure diversity in the provision of schools and increase opportunities for parental choice through planning and securing additional provision (Section 14, Education Act 1996). - 3.2 There are significant pressures in respect of the sufficiency of special school places within the city and there is an urgent need to develop a five-year plan that will underpin the commissioning of appropriate special school places for SEND pupils.
-The forecast for special school places has been completed and officers are working on the strategy to meet future needs which will be published in the very near future.

-However, we know already that there is a significant need for more school places for children with Education, Health and Care Plans (EHCPs), both in the special school and resource base sectors.
+- 3.1 The Local Authority has a statutory duty to ensure there are sufficient pupil places, secure diversity in the provision of schools and increase opportunities for parental choice through planning and securing additional provision (Section 14, Education Act 1996). - There are significant pressures in respect of the sufficiency of special school places within the city and there is an urgent need to develop a five-year plan that will underpin the commissioning of appropriate special school places for SEND pupils.
+Forecast for special school places has been completed and officers are working on the strategy to meet future needs which will be published in the very near future. - 3.3 However, we know already that there is a significant need for more school places for children with Education, Health and Care Plans (EHCPs), both in the special school and resource base sectors.
 As a result of annual commissioning conversations with special schools, we have increased places by over 400 (or 10%) over the last four years.
-We are currently working with five of our special schools on urgent capital proposals to increase places further from September 2022.
+We are currently working with five of our special schools on urgent capital proposals to increase places further from September

+2022.
 There is a particular pressure in respect of secondary transition.
 The size of the secondary transfer EHCP cohort for 2022 is 20% higher than two years ago and early indications suggest another 20% increase for 2023.
 In addition, the percentage of parental preferences for specialist provision is increasing year on year.
 For 2022 this amounted to 68% of the cohort and an immediate need was identified for a further 90 special school places for Year 7 alone.

-- 3.3 More generally, there has been an increase in the number of EHCPs maintained for school aged pupils within the city over 800 in the last two years.
+- 3.4 More generally, there has been an increase in the number of EHCPs maintained for school aged pupils within the city over 800 in the last two years.
 We are also seeing an increase in the numbers of requests for statutory assessments which could lead to the issuing of EHCPs.
-New requests are currently averaging 150 per month. - 3.4 Baskerville School is one of 27 Special Schools and currently has up to 162 pupils on roll with an Education and Health Care Plan (EHCP) for Moderate Learning Difficulties, Severe Learning Difficulties, Autism and Social, Emotional and Mental Health needs, (SEMH).
-This project is subject to school organisation proposals being approved which would increase the total number of pupil places offered up to a total of 190 by 2023.
+New requests are currently averaging 150 per month. - 3.5 The Pines School is one of 27 Special Schools and currently has up to 244 pupils on roll with an Education and Health Care Plan (EHCP) for Moderate Learning Difficulties, Severe Learning Difficulties, Autism and Social, Emotional and Mental Health needs, (SEMH).
+This project is subject to school organisation proposals being approved which would increase the total number of pupil places offered up to a total of 270 by 2023.
 The additional capacity will also cater for pupils that are currently on roll within the school.
 School organisation proposals have been prepared for publication which will commence on the 9th June 2022.
-Baskerville School is a Foundation Special School within the Birmingham Special Schools Co-Operative Trust.
-The Local Authority is the decision maker for these expansion proposals, and it is expected that a decision will be made by September 2022 once the statutory process has been followed. - 3.5 The project is proposing to expand and re model the current key stage 4 and 5 building and the re modelling of the current complex needs building.
-Once completed the complex needs pupils will relocate to the key stage 4 and 5 building and the key stage 4 and 5 pupils will relocate to the complex needs building.
-The number of places the school would be able to accommodate is 190 an increase of 28 pupils.
-This project is required to be completed by 1st September 2022. - 3.6 If Cabinet agrees the recommendations in this report it is expected that work at the school will begin in June 2022.
+The Pines is a Foundation Special School within the Birmingham Special Schools Co-Operative Trust.
+The Local Authority is the decision maker for these expansion proposals and it is expected that a decision will be made by September 2022 once the statutory process has been followed. - The project is proposing to create a two-storey classroom block and car parking provision in order to provide an additional 16 SEND places for September 2022, with a further 16 places created for 2023.
+The project will be completed by September 2022. - 3.7 If Cabinet agrees the recommendations in this report it is expected that work at the school will begin in June 2022.